Article

 According to Wavestone, the structures affected by cyber attacks are getting smaller and smaller.
 As large organizations have deployed significant detection and response capabilities in recent years, malicious actors are deploying their efforts towards less well-protected targets (VSEs, SMEs and ETIs, for example).

 Improved protection for large corporations also encourages cybercriminals to target different links in the supply chain (suppliers, subcontractors, digital players, etc.) to reach a large target.
-Securing the supply chain is set to become a major challenge, as is cybersecurity in industry, a sector currently experiencing a spike in cyberattacks.
+Securing the supply chain is set to become a major challenge, as is the cybersecurity of industry, a sector currently experiencing a spike in cyberattacks.

 Prevention: how to stay proactive in the face of emerging threats?

-Cyber Threat Intelligence (CTI) plays a key role in helping organizations proactively search for unknown threats and identify suspicious behavior.
-Organizations can then correlate this data with vulnerabilities in their information systems.
-This approach requires a thorough understanding of the information system, as well as constant mapping and monitoring.
-The result: better protection, but also better detection coupled with reduced reaction time when a cyber attack occurs.
+Organizations can then correlate this data with their information system's vulnerabilities.
+This means knowing your IS, mapping it and monitoring it constantly.
+The result: better protection, but also better detection coupled with reduced reaction time when a cyber-attack occurs.

 Would you like to know how OverSOC can help you protect your organization?
 Contact us.